isabella232/asset-compute.en/help/considerations-custom-worker.md

 **TBD**:

 * Security?
-* Custom worker SLAs and KPIs?
+* Custom worker SLA is dependent on SLAs of various services it depends on.
+* How do devs know KPIs of their custom?